pain459/karaoke_extractor/README.md

 > Make it boring.
 Make it reliable.
 Make it obvious.

-This tool favors explicit behavior over clever shortcuts so it keeps working as dependencies evolve.
+This project favors explicit behavior and predictable outputs so it keeps working as dependencies evolve.